choongmanee/choongmanee.github.io/content/posts/serving-assets-to-my-website.md

 ## Considerations
 The fact that you're reading this post is a good indicator that this page loaded in a reasonable amount of time.
+{{<a href="https://www.fastcompany.com/1825005/how-one-second-could-cost-amazon-16-billion-sales" title="Fast Company">}}
-[Fast Company][1] wrote an interesting article on how load times can be a critical factor to Amazon's sales and Google's search results.
+reported that load times can be a critical factor to Amazon's sales and Google's search results.
 With that to keep in mind, here is my wishlist.

 1. Low cost storage
 1. Expandable storage